Cesco16/NanoExpansion/README.md

 ## Limitations
 * Actually, NanoExpansion works only with hg38 genome reference.
 The extension to T2T HS1 reference will be released soon.
 * Always check the start-end columns in files .tsv and .bed: they must be the start-end position of the repeat expansion region (manually change them if needed).
-* NanoExpansion can correctly detect repeated pattern only if the interruption motif entirely falls inside the main repeat motif (e.g., CTG for DM1).
+* NanoExpansion can correctly detect repeated pattern only if the interruption motif entirely falls within the main repeat motif (e.g., CTG for DM1).
 * Actually, NanoExpansion works only on DM1 and ALS samples (which are the ones known to have interruption patterns).